autolab-fi/line-robot-curriculum/lessons/module_7/basic_line_follower.md

 ## **Conclusion**
 Congratulations!
 You have successfully programmed a **line-following robot** using an **Octoliner IR sensor**. 🚀

 In the next lesson, we will optimize the robot’s movement using **PID control** for precise line tracking! 🔥

+---

+This version keeps everything **clear, consistent, and structured**, with better spacing and readability. 🚀